 - Travel opportunities

 - Assisted living and memory care services, if needed

 Exactly how much your monthly rate is will depend on the care being received, amenities being used, and apartment was chosen.
 The average cost of assisted living in New Jersey is $6,400 per month for assisted living care in a senior community.

 From traveling the world to exploring your own backyard, Leisure Care living is fun and easy.
 We offer assisted living and memory care services at Leisure Care communities in New Jersey.
 We will work closely with you and your family to create a lifestyle that meets care and budget needs while making the most of every day of retirement.
 Five-star fun.
 Five-star service.
 That’s our promise.

 It’s your time to build your future.
 Contact us today to get started.

-Experience Leisure Care Senior Living in New Jersey
+Experience Leisure Care Assisted Living in New Jersey

 Live Big.
 Live Bold.